“I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Most companies try to stay clear of associating their brand with negative emotions.
-But some brands have been very successful in differentiating their emotional branding with the contentious feelings of disgust, sadness, anger and fear.
+But some brands have been very successful in differentiating their emotional branding from the contentious feelings of disgust, sadness, anger, and fear.

-Disturbing graphic images on cigarette packs is an excellent example of using disgust to build the brand of anti-smoking.
+Disturbing graphic images on cigarette packs are an excellent example of using disgust to build an anti-smoking brand.
 Gone are the days of the iconic Marlboro man, the ultimate American masculine cowboy brand, which drove Marlboro to the number one tobacco brand in the world.
 I have read that several actors who portrayed the Marlboro man over the years have ridden off into the sunset prematurely due to smoking-related diseases–talk about disgusting.
 Dr. Ellen Peters, who conducted a research study on the effectiveness of smoking warning labels and graphic images with 244 smokers, says, “The images did stir their emotions, but those emotions led them to think more carefully about the risks of smoking and how those risks affected them.”

 Another brand that serves up a spoon of disgust is the famous Canadian cough medicine Buckley’s with the slogan “It tastes awful.
 And it works.”

-But the most disgusting advertising for a brand has to go to OXY Face Wash with their series of zit popping videos.
-Say no more, the images speak for themselves!
+But the most disgusting advertising for a brand has to go to OXY Face Wash with its series of zit-popping videos.
+Say no more; the images speak for themselves!
 Sorry I had to remove the link as YouTube moved the video into the adult category.
-It was that disgusting ?!
+Was that disgusting ?!

 Is sadness the new happiness?
 Does it leave a mark deeper than joy?
-Making people cry seems to be many brand’s objectives these days.
+Making people cry seems to be many brands’ objectives these days.
 Take a look at all the holiday epic stories of lonely and sad people.
 The U.K. retailer brand John Lewis knows something about pulling consumers’ heartstrings.
-But some would say that we can’t be happy all of the time, so there is an authenticity in trying to get to deeper brand engagement.
-Several insurance companies have cornered the market for ‘sad-vertising’ such as Thai Life Insurance (Unsung Hero), MetLife (My dad’s story) and Nationwide (Dead Boy).
+But some would say that we can’t be happy all of the time, so there is authenticity in trying to get deeper brand engagement.
+Several insurance companies have cornered the market for ‘sad-vertising’ such as Thai Life Insurance (Unsung Hero), MetLife (My dad’s story), and Nationwide (Dead Boy).

 Making people mad to buy a brand seems counterproductive, but used correctly can create decisive action or a strong statement.
 If you want to change a perception or get people to take action, anger can be a potent tool.
 When we see a person or helpless animal hurt or a significant injustice enacted, we get angry.

-A study published in the Journal of Consumer Research demonstrated that consumers who experienced fear while watching a film felt a higher affiliation with an existing brand than those who watched movies evoking other emotions, like happiness, sadness or excitement.
+A study published in the Journal of Consumer Research demonstrated that consumers who experienced fear while watching a film felt more affiliation with an existing brand than those who watched movies evoking other emotions, like happiness, sadness, or excitement.
 I believe this goes back to our basic instincts of survival.

 Positive Brand Emotions

-As character Don Draper said in a Mad Men episode, “Advertising is based on one thing: happiness.”
-Many brands focus on using the emotions of joy, trust, surprise and anticipation.
+As the character, Don Draper said in a Mad Men episode, “Advertising is based on one thing: happiness.”
+Many brands focus on using the emotions of joy, trust, surprise, and anticipation.

 Without trust, the financial industry doesn’t work.
 In essence, a five-dollar bill or hundred dollars is the same simple piece of paper with different numbers on them, but the buying power is significantly different thanks to trust.
 No surprise that the business and financial services industry needs trust to operate.
 Trust is integral to the success of all brands but foundational for those brands built on faith and intangible, complex components.